 What is psoriasis?

-Fig.3.
-Clinical symptoms BEFORE and AFTER the treatment
+Clinical symptoms before and after stem cell treatment

-The stem cells injection will not only reduce the clinical symptoms of disease (fig.3), but will also lead to a general improvement of patient’s health.
-It is specially important for those who have already taken a traditional treatment with immunosuppresants and hormones.
+Injections of stem cells will not only reduce the clinical manifestations of the disease but will also lead to an overall improvement of patient’s health.
+It’s of great importance to patients who have treated or about to be treated with immunosuppressive medication.